When to Apply

 - To request verification of certification or licensure, contact the licensing office for each jurisdiction where you have ever been licensed/certified and request a verification letter, which is also called a letter of good standing, to be sent directly to the Delaware Board office.
 Contact information for other state Boards is listed on the American Massage Therapy Association website.
 For jurisdictions other than states (such as city, county or Canadian province), request the verification from the agency or organization that issued the certificate or license.

 Additional Requirement for Initial Applications

-You are considered to be filing an "initial application" if you are:
+You are filing an “initial application” if you are:

 - not licensed by any other jurisdiction, or

-If you are filing an initial application, the following is required in addition to the requirements in the Requirements for All Applicants section above.
+If you are filing an initial application, the following is required in addition to the items listed in Requirements for All Applicants.